MLIR

 The target construct includes a region of code which is to be executed on a device.

-The optional $nowait eliminates the implicit barrier so the parent task can make progress even if the target task is not yet completed.
+The optional nowait attribute, when present, eliminates the implicit barrier at the end of the construct, so the parent operation can make progress even if the child operation has not completed yet.

-The optional $map_operands maps data from the task’s environment to the device environment.
+The optional map_operands maps data from the current task’s data environment to the device data environment.

 Traits: AttrSizedOperandSegments, IsolatedFromAbove